DSCodeBench: A Realistic Benchmark for Data Science Code Generation: Benchmark Statistics

-Compared to existing data science code generation benchmarks like DSP and DS-1000, DSCodeBench further raises the standard across many dimensions.
+Compared to existing data science code generation benchmarks, DSCodeBench further raises the standard across many dimensions.
 Although DSP and DS-1000 are early efforts to adapt benchmarks toward the data science domain, they still maintain short problem descriptions (71.9 and 140.0 words on average) and short solutions (4.5 and 3.6 lines on average), and often focus on isolated code snippets extracted from notebooks or Q\&A forums.
 Moreover, evaluation in these datasets remains insufficient, with only 2.1 and 1.6 test cases per problem on average.
-In contrast, DSCodeBench is built from GitHub repositories, with robust evaluation, ensuring that problems represent substantial data science tasks rather than isolated code fragments.
+DA-Code and DataSciBench primarily focus on the diversity of data science tasks (e.g., data processing, visualization, and etc.), with tasks curated from real-world datasets.
+However, they provide insufficient test cases, particularly lacking comprehensive testing for intermediate generated code.
+In contrast, DSCodeBench is built from GitHub repositories and emphasizes robust evaluation, ensuring that each problem represents a substantial, end-to-end data science task with robust evaluation test suites rather than an isolated code snippet.
+It places particular focus on assessing whether the complex logic of the code is correctly implemented within the context of real-world coding tasks.